Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 The flux-tunable gatemon qubit biased at $\Phi=0$ is equivalent to the typical gatemon qubit with similar qubit potential to a transmon qubit, as shown in figure~\ref{fig:Fig_1}b.
 When biased at $\Phi = 0.5 \Phi_0$, the bottom of the potential changes to a flattened double-well shape near the minima of the well, drastically increasing the qubit anharmonicity.
 The double-well shape of the qubit potential arises from the destructive interference of the $\cos\varphi$ terms and constructive interference of the $\cos(2\varphi)$ terms in the two JJs' potentials.
 The qubit states see a high potential barrier that suppresses the tunneling probability to adjacent wells.
 Meanwhile, the flux-tunable gatemon potential has reduced curvature of the potential near its minima so the qubit has a large anharmonicity up to a few hundred percent.
 As seen in figure~\ref{fig:Fig_1}c, the simulated flux-tunable gatemon $|0\rangle$ and $|1\rangle$ states are insensitive to the offset charge, but the qubit is strongly anharmonic.

-Although the trade-off between the charge dispersion and the anharmonicity still applies to the flux-tunable gatemon qubit, the charge dispersion can be further suppressed by engineering the asymmetry of the SQUID.
-As shown in figure~\ref{fig:Fig_1}d, as the flux-tunable gatemon anharmonicity increases, the charge dispersion linewidth increased by one to two orders of magnitude from a transmon with less than 5\% anharmonicity.
+Although the trade-off between the charge dispersion and the anharmonicity still applies to the anharmonic tunable transmon qubit, the charge dispersion can be further suppressed by engineering the asymmetry of the SQUID.
+As shown in figure~\ref{fig:Fig_1}d, as the qubit anharmonicity increases, the charge dispersion linewidth increases by one to two orders of magnitude from a conventional transmon with less than 5\% anharmonicity.
 The loss in the suppression of charge dispersion can be compensated with a more asymmetric design of the SQUID, which is equivalent to increasing the first Josephson harmonic in the SQUID current-phase relation (CPR).
 The charge dispersion sees four orders of magnitude suppression going from $I_{\textrm{c1}}/I_{\textrm{c2}}=0.7$ to $I_{\textrm{c1}}/I_{\textrm{c2}}=0.4$, while the anharmonicity $>100\%$ remains achievable.
-The ability to simultaneously achieve suppressed charge dispersion and large anharmonicity for flux-tunable gatemon devices at the $\Phi = 0.5 \Phi_0$ flux sweet spot promises better qubit performance than the the regular tunnel JJ transmon counterpart.
+The ability to simultaneously achieve suppressed charge dispersion and large anharmonicity for flux-tunable gatemon devices at the $\Phi = 0.5 \Phi_0$ flux sweet spot promises better qubit performance than the conventional transmon counterpart.

-An equivalent circuit diagram and false color scanning electron microscopy images of the investigated flux-tunable gatemon device are shown in figure~\ref{fig:Fig_2}a-e.
-We measure three identical devices, all of which show similar spectra.
-Our typical device consists of a $\lambda/4$ resonator capacitively coupled to a common transmission feedline for microwave excitations.
+An equivalent circuit diagram and false color scanning electron microscopy images of the investigated anharmonic tunable transmon device are shown in figure~\ref{fig:Fig_2}a-e.
+We measure three nominally identical devices, all of which show similar spectra.
+Our typical device consists of a $\lambda/4$ resonator capacitively coupled to a common transmission line for microwave control and readout.
 A T-shaped Al island etched into the surrounding ground plane on an InP substrate provides the qubit shunt capacitance, which has an estimated charging energy $E_{\textrm{C}}\sim180\,$MHz from electrostatic simulations.
-The qubit, comprising of two JJs in a SQUID loop, is connected to the capacitive island and the ground plane via Al leads.
-Each individual JJ is formed by etching away a $\sim250\,$nm long and $\sim1\mu$m wide segment of the epi-Al to form a semiconducting weak link.
-The qubit is read out using the $\lambda/4$ resonator with a resonance frequency of $f_{\textrm{r}}=6.01\,$GHz and Q-factor $\sim400$, and measured in a dilution refrigerator at $<50\,$mK using standard complex reflectance measurements, as shown in detail schematically in supplementary information 1.
+The qubit, comprising of two weak link JJs in a SQUID loop, is connected to the T-shaped island and the ground plane via Al leads.
+Each individual JJ is formed by etching away a $L\sim250\,$nm long and $W\sim800$nm wide segment of the epi-Al. The qubit is read out using the $\lambda/4$ resonator with a resonance frequency of $f_{\textrm{r}}=6.01\,$GHz and Q-factor $\sim400$, and measured in a dilution refrigerator at $<50\,$mK using standard complex reflectance measurements, as shown in detail schematically in supplementary information 1.